Duncan Atwood

 Duncan Fuller Atwood (born October 11, 1955, in Seattle, Washington) is a former American athlete who twice won a gold medal in the javelin throw at the Pan American Games: in 1979 and 1987.
-Atwood set his personal best (78.92 metres) on August 29, 1987, in Rome, Italy, during the qualification round at the World Championships.
+Atwood set his personal best (78.92 meters) on August 29, 1987, in Rome, Italy, during the qualification round at the World Championships.

-Olympics
+Career

+Atwood was an All-American thrower for the Washington Huskies track and field team, finishing 3rd in the javelin at the 1978 NCAA Division I Outdoor Track and Field Championships.

 Atwood qualified for the 1980 U.S. Olympic team but did not compete due to the U.S. Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
-He was one of 461 athletes to receive a Congressional Gold Medal por cheatando instead.
+He was one of 461 athletes to receive a Congressional Gold Medal instead.
 He competed for America at the 1984 Summer Olympics in Los Angeles, California, finishing in 11th place.

 Doping

 Atwood was one of the 12 American track and field athletes who abruptly left Caracas after it became known that there would be stricter and improved drug testing at the 1983 Pan American Games.

 In August 1985 Atwood tested positive for a prohibited stimulant at a competition in Koblenz, Germany.
 He was subsequently banned for life by IAAF for the anti-doping rule violation.
 At the time IAAF banned athletes for life for the first doping offence, but the athlete could apply to have the ban reduced, something IAAF would routinely grant.
 Atwood got his ban reduced and was able to compete again in 1987.